-Hey guys – I’m back! 🙂 If you follow me on social media, you probably already know that I’ve just arrived back in the UK after a big 6-week adventure through Vietnam and The Philippines.
+Hey guys – I’m back! 🙂 I’ve just arrived back in the UK after a big 6-week adventure through Vietnam and The Philippines.
 This is the first post I have written since coming home, and it’s hard to know where to begin!
 After much thought, I’ve decided to start by sharing my Vietnam Travel Itinerary, because I think this could be massively helpful for anyone planning their own trip to this incredible country.

 We began our adventure in Hanoi (North) and had 3 weeks to make our way all the way down to Ho Chi Minh City (South).
 On our way we stopped at (what I researched to be) the all-time highlights of Vietnam, including Sapa, Ha Long Bay and Hoi An.
 I loved our route, and if you’re planning to travel through Vietnam, I can’t recommend this route enough.
 (If you’re flying in to Ho Chi Minh City, you could also do it the other way around).

 So grab a cuppa, get comfy and let me guide you through this 3-week Vietnam travel itinerary.